Federal University of Viçosa: Exchange programs

+Distinctions

 UFV is recognized mainly by agrarian and exact sciences, recognized by the MEC (Ministry of Education, Ministério da Educação) as the 6th best university in Brazil based on the ENADE (National Student Performance Exam, Exame Nacional de Desempenho dos Estudantes) 2014 exam.
 It is considered one of the best universities in Brazil, and in the General Index of Institution Courses (IGC) made by the Ministry of Education in 2009 was selected as the 2nd best in Brazil and 1st in the state of Minas Gerais.